schmidt-jake/slurm_now/README.md

 In the case of multiple solutions, they will be sorted by `W` descending and then `G` descending.

+This project is inspired by the `gnodes` command from the wonderful [slurm_utils](https://github.com/birc-aeh/slurm-utils).

 ## Installation

 Install Slurm Now with `pip`: